movementkitchen/website/src/pages/about/index.md

 beautifully malleable and adapt to the way we use them.

 You can create an environment that requires you to move more frequently and move more parts of you as you go about your everyday life.
-Even making tiny changes can make a big difference over time.
 Each little change creates a thousand ripples.

 [1]: https://nutritiousmovement.com/